 'Hello, I'm Dr Anderson; it's nice to meet you Kurt.'

 Well the feeling isn't mutual, I thought bitterly, and I almost uttered it out loud.
 He held out his hand for me to shake, which I did briefly.
 Why was he being so formal?
 This was hardly some sort of business meeting.
 And what if I had an OCD disorder and didn't like touching people's hands?
 Shouldn't he be thinking of that?
 Although more to the point, why am I thinking all this crap right now?

 'If you'd like to follow me, my office is upstairs.'

 Dr Anderson turned and began walking away.
-I threw my Dad a quick look of pure disdain before following the suited quack down the corridor and up some stairs, along another corridor and finally stopping at a door which had a brass plaque on displaying his name.
+I threw my Dad a quick look of pure disdain before following Dr Anderson down the corridor and up some stairs, along another corridor and finally stopping at a door which had a brass plaque displaying his name.
 Dr Anderson took some keys out of his trouser pocket and tried to unlock the door but it didn't fit.